Ukraine launches ‘drone attacks’ on Russian navy base near Black Sea port– latest

 Russian missiles hit apartment block and Ukrainian security service building in Dnipro

-Ukrainian sea drones attacked a Russian navy base near the Black Sea port of Novorossiysk, a major hub for Russian exports, early this morning and were destroyed by Russian warships, Russia’s defence ministry said.
+Ukrainian sea drones attacked a Russian navy base near the Black Sea port of Novorossiysk, a major hub for Russian exports, early this morning and were destroyed by Moscow’s warships, Vladimir Putin’s defence ministry said.

 The attack prompted the Novorossiysk port to temporarily halt all ship movement, according to the Caspian Pipeline Consortium which operates an oil terminal there.